suissa/Old-Babylonian-Weights-and-Measures/pt-br.md

 </table>

-1 bur is an area 1 _beru_ long by 1 nindan wide. [area conversion calculator](http://it.stlawu.edu/~dmelvill/mesomath/calculator/areah.html)
+1 bur is an area 1 _beru_ long by 1 nindan wide.

 ### Volume